BestTimesToVisit.com Logo

 Sunrise Stroll Through the Forum

-Venture to the outskirts of the main site to discover the Villa of Mysteries, renowned for its remarkably preserved frescoes depicting enigmatic Dionysian rites.
-The vibrant colors and intricate details offer a captivating glimpse into the private lives and beliefs of Pompeii's elite.
-Visit during a quieter midday hour to appreciate the artistry without distraction.
+Venture slightly off the main path to discover the Villa of the Mysteries, renowned for its remarkably preserved frescoes depicting enigmatic Dionysian rites.
+The vibrant reds and detailed scenes offer a haunting glimpse into Roman religious practices.
+Consider hiring a guide to fully decipher the symbolism.

-A Taste of Authentic Neapolitan Pizza in Modern Pompeii
+A Taste of Authentic Neapolitan Pizza in Naples

 See all 8 things to do →